en flag +1 214 306 68 37

 'Identify ways to improve customer experience and do it'

-Based on your customers' opinions, tailor a set of corrective actions, introduce them to your CRM as a workflow and manage the progress in the system (as if it's a to-do list to tick off).
+Based on your clients' opinions, tailor a set of corrective actions, introduce them to your CRM as a workflow and manage the progress in the system (as if it's a to-do list to tick off).

 Once done, double check the results in another round of a customer satisfaction study.